 What health and safety measures will be in place?

 The health and wellbeing of our participants is paramount.
 We will abide by UK Government and University of Cambridge guidance relating to COVID-19 and the requirements of any venue at the time of delivery.
-Examples of such measures include social distancing, staggered refreshments breaks, hand washing and the use of sanitisers and face coverings.
+Examples of such measures include social distancing, staggered refreshments breaks, hand washing and the use of sanitisers and face masks.
 You may also be asked to check your temperature on entering programme venues.

 We will communicate the requirements and measures to you on the lead up to the programme and all participants will be expected to adhere to these.
 Please do not hesitate to contact us if you have any questions.